 Kazakhstan - Import TariffsKazakhstan - Import Tariffs

 Kazakhstan charges a 12% value-added tax (VAT) which is paid on top of all customs duties and excise taxes at the time of customs clearance.
-Taxpayers need to have a VAT registration in Kazakhstan if their turnover during the calendar year exceeds $320,000.
+Importers are expected to declare and pay this tax within a month after shipment.
+According to the EAEU and Kazakhstan’s new Customs Codes, effective January 1, 2018, some importers may obtain deferrals of up to one month for payment of the VAT.
+Taxpayers need to have a VAT registration in Kazakhstan if their turnover during the calendar year exceeds USD 200,000.
 Penalties for non-payment on VAT are up to 50% of turnover.
 The country also provides a refund of import duties and taxes when the imported goods are processed in Kazakhstan and exported within two years after importation.
 The processing operations that qualify for drawback include manufacturing and assembly operations and repairs.

 Kazakhstan Tariff Rate Quotas Import Duties